sgoldenlab/simba/docs/Tutorial_tools.md

 3. Enter the duration of the GIF in the `Duration(s)` entry box.

 4. Enter the size of the GIF in the `Width` entry box.
 The output GIF will be scale automatically.

+## Extract Frames
+Extract frames consist of **Extract Defined Frames**, **Extract Frames**, and **Extract Frames from seq files**

+### Extract Specific Frames
+Extract specific frames allows the user to extract from certain frames to certain frames in a video.

+1. Click `Browse File` to select a video.

+2. Enter the starting frame number in the `Start Frame` entry box.

+3. Enter the ending frame number in the `End Frame` entry box.

+4. Click `Extract Frames` to extract the frames from `Start Frame` to `End Frame`.

+5. A folder with the video name will be generated and the all the frames will be in the folder.
+The image will be in *.png* format

+### Extract Frames
+Extract frames allows the user to extract every frame from a video.

+1. Click `Browse File` to select a video.

+2. Click `Extract All Frames` to extract every frames from the video.

+3. A folder with the video name will be generated and the all the frames will be in the folder.
+The image will be in *.png* format

+### Extract Frames from seq files
+Extract frames from seq files allows the user to extract every frame from a .seq file.

+1. Click `Browse File` to select a video.

+2. Click `Extract All Frames` to extract every frames from the video.

+3. A folder with the video name will be generated and the all the frames will be in the folder.
+The image will be in *.png* format